Timoune/ProxyLoader/open_questions.md

 `sweep_stale_profiles()` exists as a fallback: it scans the OS temp dir for *any* `proxyloader-firefox-*` directory (not just ones this process launched) and removes any that don't look like a running Firefox still has open.
 It checks for Firefox's `lock` file (a symlink) as the "in use" signal — this is best-effort, not a guarantee, so the sweep deliberately errs toward *not* deleting a profile that might still be live rather than risk yanking one out from under a running session.

-Open question: is there a better cross-run ownership marker than the lock-file heuristic, in case a stale lock survives a crash in a way that fools the check?

 ## Platform support

 Only macOS has a UI (`Mac/` is built on PyObjC/AppKit). `main.py` exits immediately with a message on any other platform. `core/` itself is platform-agnostic (asyncio-based), so a Linux/Windows UI could reuse it — just needs its own windowing layer plus an equivalent to `Mac/system_proxy.py` for system-wide proxy toggling.